Salvation Army bell-ringer has a sound plan: Support anti-drug effort in community

 BATON ROUGE — It’s been another productive year for Doug Slaven in his effort to stamp out addiction.

-Slavin rings the bell for the Salvation Army at the Walmart on College Drive to support the organization’s drug-and-alcohol program.
+Slaven rings the bell for the Salvation Army at the Walmart on College Drive to support the organization’s drug-and-alcohol program.

-"I love helping others, and that's just where I feel like in my heart, God wants me to do,” Slavin said.
+"I love helping others, and that's just where I feel like in my heart, God wants me to do,” Slaven said.

 WATCH: This story will air at 10 p.m.
 Christmas night on WBRZ+

 While he doesn’t actually keep track of the money collected, he estimates he brings in about $300 daily for the charity.
-That the Salvation Army has a unit dedicated to fighting addition is a blessing, he said.
+That the Salvation Army has a unit dedicated to fighting addiction is a blessing, he said.

 “I actually had a cousin that died of fentanyl poisoning,” he said.

-Slavin, a retiree, has been a bell-ringer for nine years.
+Slaven, a retiree, has been a bell-ringer for nine years.

 Trending News